RMBraun/react-swipeable-infinite-carousel/README.md

 Simple swipeable, draggable, and scrollable React carousel component.
 [A demo of the carousel can be seen here](https://rmbraun.github.io/react-swipeable-infinite-carousel/)

-## Currently in progress:

-- Infinite carousel
-- scroll momentum for dragging

 ## How to install:

 ```